coltongrif/coltongrif.github.io/index.md

 ### Notes
 1. Notes on derived algebraic geometry. [pdf](/assets/CG-DAG.pdf)
-    - These are the start of my attempt to learn about the subject, as a minor thesis for my oral exam.
+    - These are notes written for my minor thesis in partial satisfaction of my oral exam, advised by Mona Merling.